avacore1337/new-queue/README.md

 * Can we improve layout on /Statistics ?
 * Can we improve search bar looks?
 Maybe make them smaller or add a magnifying glass or something ?
 * Do not collapse nav-bar upon clicking it if it is not expanded (visual bug)
-* Pointer on queue row
-* Add administrator and add queue inputs are grouped weirdly on mobile devices
 * Make /Help page more beautiful in general (images are updated once all styling is done)
 * Do more if you like ^.^